entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 If you run into network issues during startup, or if you are using Windows for your local development instance, please refer to [network issues](../reference/local-tips-and-tricks.md#network-issues).
 Symptoms can include Entando failing to completely start for the first time or a working Entando instance failing to restart later.
 :::

-To set up external access to your cluster, you need to specify your Ubuntu IP.
+To set up external access to your cluster, you need to specify the fully qualified domain of your Ubuntu VM.
+This follows the pattern YOUR-INSTANCE.YOUR-HOST-IP.nip.io.

+ON Mac and Ubuntu OS, YOUR-INSTANCE is `quickstart`.
+On Windows with Hyper-V, YOUR-INSTANCE is the name of your VM followed by `.mshome.net`, e.g. `entando.mshome.net`.

+Find your IP with the next step, then concatenate your values for YOUR-INSTANCE and YOUR-HOST-IP with `.nip.io` to create the domain name, e.g. `entando.mshome.net.192.168.64.33.nip.io`.

 1. Return the IP address of your Ubuntu VM.